inivekin/abosa/abosa.typ

 if how they're joined does not suffice, they've proven well in pumping heart of oversensitive device.
-Once I'mm less than dust on lashes irritating, from eye, a tear, that looks over the spread ashes, and blinks until one's sight is clear,
+Once I'm less than dust on lashes irritating, from eye, a tear, that looks over the spread ashes, and blinks until one's sight is clear,